Shipping Guide

 Quick Answer

-Most candles weigh 8-16 oz, making Ground Advantage very affordable at $4-7.
-The 2-5 day transit window also reduces the risk of heat-related melting compared to slower options.
+Most candles weigh 8-16 oz, which keeps Ground Advantage cheap at $4-7 on discounted labels.
+The 2-5 day transit window also limits how long wax sits in a hot truck compared to slower ground options.

 Shipping Options for Candles